ingnatoz/Event_Driven_Development_RabbitMQ/README.md

 # Using DRF and Flack with RabbitMQ (EDD)

-Flask, Django Rest Framework, RabbitMQ y MySql, junto con Docker para crear dos servicios web que generan contenido de forma dinámica y asíncrona.
+Flask, Django Rest Framework, RabbitMQ, and MySql, along with Docker to create two web services that generate content dynamically and asynchronously.

 ## Project Structure